What is idp.ares.generic

 Go to the list of programs and choose entries related to IDP.ARES.Generic Detection.
 Now click on “Name” or “Installed On” to record the program and make the ARES Detection simple to find out.

 Tap on Uninstall Icon.
-If notification shows you want to remove the program, then Tap “Yes”.
+If the notification shows you want to remove the program, tap “Yes”.